wickedcodeninja/CCO-Diagrams/README.md

 The error messages are expressed in terms of the expected functionality for its sub-diagrams, for example by complaining that the first argument to an `execute` statement is not (a subtype of) the required `Executable` type.
 Only the first error encountered is reported, with a group of `let`-bindings bindings being checked top-to-bottom.
 If the diagram is type-correct in terms of the types inferred for its children, the type for the diagram itself is synthesized and then compared to the (optional) type annotation.
 If this all succeeds, the diagram is deemed type-correct and resulting type is propagated upwards.

-The following error message is shown when trying to execute an interpreter which runs on `i686-linux` on another interpreter which can only run executables written in `Haskell`:
+The following error message is shown when trying to execute an `Interpreter` which runs on `i686-linux` on another `Interpreter` which can only run executables written in `Haskell`:

     > line 1:column 1: Type error: /Execute/: The first diagram is inferred to have
     > been written in the language 'i686-linux' which is different from the execution